Yorkshire Chess History

 1.e4 c6 2.d4 d5 3.Nc3 dxe4 4.Nxe4 Nd7 5.Qe2 Ngf6 6.Nd6 mate.

-Charlie must have retires around March 1956, having in the latter part of his working life been a clerk in a steel works.
+Charlie must have retired around March 1956, having in the latter part of his working life been a clerk in a steel works.

 In the mid-1960s he was playing for Sheffield YMCA, which at that time met at the YMCA’s long-established premises in Fargate, Sheffield.
 In the later 1960s he moved to Hillsborough Chess Club, perhaps due to the move of the YMCA out of the city centre to its new premises on Victoria Road, off Collegiate Crescent.